The Ultimate Guide to Mock Trial Character Evidence and Objections

 - [Objection made by the defense:] The prosecution is offering evidence of the defendant’s character.
 The prosecution may not offer this evidence until the defense opens the door to evidence of the defendant’s character.
 The defense has not done so.

 Opposing the Mock Trial Character Evidence Objection

-If the evidence is not evidence of a prior action, opinion, or reputation, tell the judge.
+If the evidence is not evidence of a prior action, opinion, or reputation, your team should tell the judge.
 For example:

 - Your Honor, this is not evidence of a prior action that shows Mr. Davis’s character.
 It is evidence of his habit of taking a walk around the neighborhood every evening at approximately 6pm.
 A daily walk is not indicative of any particular character trait.

-If you can, show that the evidence is not being offered to show that the person acted in accordance with that character trait.
+If possible, your team should show that the evidence is not being offered to show that the person acted in accordance with that character trait.

 - This evidence is not being offered to show a propensity for violence; it’s being offered to show the defendant’s motive.